Notice of Privacy Practices (Detailed)

 Our Pledge Regarding Health and Disability Information

 We understand that health and disability information about you and your health or disability is personal.
 We are committed to protecting health and disability information about you.
 We create a record of the care and services you receive at the Health and Wellness Center.
 We need this record to provide you with quality care and to comply with certain legal requirements.
 This notice applies to all of the records of your care generated by HWC personnel.
+For the purposes of this document health information refers to and includes primary health care and counseling services.

 This notice will tell you about the ways in which we may use and disclose health and disability information about you.
 We also describe your rights and certain obligations we have regarding the use and disclosure of health and disability information.